Heir to the Throne Is...: Plot

 Due to his attempt to avoid the supervision of the Lotus Fairy (Yammie Lam), The Yellowstone Elder meets Chung-yuen.
 On the other hand, Sam was stroked and wounded by Cheung's "Plough Taiji Palm" and needs to consume the hearts of one hundred children in order for him to heel.
 However, his plan was ruined by Chung-yuen, Lotus and Yellowstone Elder.
 After Chung-yuen rescues Tim-fuk, they fail to flee the Enchanted Palace and were stuck there.
 Chung-yuen also accidentally becomes the bodyguard of the Emperor Lau Kung.
 There, he informs Lau Kung that Empress Lui Chi (Susanna Au-yeung) was the true murderer of his mother.
 However, Lau was later killed by Lui, while Chung-yuen and Tim-fuk were hunted down by Lui and the duo flees back to Weicheng.
-After returning to Weicheng, they realize that their hometown has greatly change.
+After returning to Weicheng, they realize that their hometown has greatly changed.
 Although Chung-yuen's position as the archaic was not taken by others, he was banished to the isolated Ching Lung Island.
 Chung-yuen also gets into an affair with Ching Kan-suet (Michelle Pau), whose true identity was the Princess Lo Yuen, which leads Kan-suet's adopted father Ching Ho (Kwan Hoi-san) to dismiss Chung-yuen's position as the archaic.
 In order to live, Chung-yuen and Tim-fuk goes up to Mount Jiuhua and studies Zixia Taoism under Cheung Leung.

 Due to their monastic insincerity, Chung-yuen and Tim-fuk were only able to learn limited amount of Taoism skills and Cheung abandons them.
 After returning to Weichang, they managed to help villages expose swindling fortune tellers in town and won the villager's support.
 The swindler's Wuchen Tao temple were given to Chung-yuen and Tim-fuk, whom change it to a Zixia Tao temple.
 Zixia Tao elder Ngo Fung (Joseph Lee) meets Chung-yuen and Tim-fuk while working in Weicheng.
 On the fifth day of August, the Royal Star appears in Weicheng, and Empress Luo sends assassins to kill Empress Dowager Pok (Teresa Ha) and her son who have been living in seclusion for years.
 While protecting their children, Chung-yuen's mother (Lee Heung-kam) was killed by Lui, while Tim-fuk's mother was laid off a cliff.